 - a.
-Create one way for individuals to find out if they are eligible for regional center services.
-This must be done by January 1, 2025. - b.
+Create one way for individuals to find out if they are eligible for regional center services. - b.
 All regional centers must report how many individuals went through the process and how long it took them.
 This begins June 30, 2025 and must be done every three months. - c.
 The new electronic records management system must be able to include certain information about these individuals.

 - There are many different reasons people contact a regional center to find out if they are eligible for services.
 Today, each regional center has its own process for working with individuals and families to determine eligibility.
 This process is called intake and assessment. - The intake and assessment requirements for Early Start services (ages 0-3) and Lanterman Act services (ages 3 and older) are different, so they need to be reviewed and planned separately. - To make the experience of applying for regional center services easier to understand, the law requires one process that all regional centers will use.
-This will help make access to regional center services more consistent across the State, and provide a consistent experience for individuals and families. - The law's deadline of January 1, 2025 will not be met.
-The intake and assessment process is complex, and it is important to get it right by working with everyone.
-The work on changes to the intake process is being done in stages. - Beginning in 2025, community input will be requested in public meetings, focus groups, testing groups, and perhaps through surveys.

-• This is expected to take at least one more year.
-A better idea of the timeline will be known after some of the community input in 2025.
+This will help make access to regional center services more consistent across the State and provide a consistent experience for individuals and families.

+- The law's deadline of January 1, 2025 was not met.
+The intake and assessment process is complex.
+It is important to get it right by working with everyone.
+The work on changes to the intake process is being done in stages. - A workgroup has been meeting since December 2024 to get information from regional center representatives who are familiar with the current procedures and requirements. - In Summer 2025, community input is being requested in focus groups and perhaps through surveys too. - This is expected to take at least one more year.
+A better idea of the timeline will be available after community input in 2025.